jordsti/stici/stici-master/readme.md

 	- Delete job with are your sure prompt

-	- View last build on home page
+	- View last build on home page -> DONE